mbarcia/CSV-Payments-PoC/README.md

 To run the application, use the following command:

 ```
-java -jar target/CSVPaymentsPoC-0.0.1-SNAPSHOT.jar [folder-path]
+mvn quarkus:dev
 ```

-Replace `[folder-path]` with the path to the folder containing the CSV input files.
+Use --csv-folder=folder-path with the path to the folder containing the CSV input files.
 If not specified, the application will default to the "csv/" folder.

 The output is generated with the extension `csv.out` under `target/classes/csv/`